Hannes0O0/QuickLock/README.md

 Installation:
 Open the (un)install.bat file.
 Select option 1.
-It want work correctly until you restart, so if you want to restart select 1.
+It wont work correctly until you restart, so if you want to restart select 1.
 Installation completed!

 Uninstalation: